 The Handheld Interagency Identity Detection Equipment (HIIDE) is a hand-held, tactical, multimodal (iris, fingerprint, and face photo), biometric enrollment, and ID device.
-HIIDE provides users the ability to enroll 1,000 individuals and store up to 10,000 full biometric portfolios (2 iris templates, 10 fingerprints, and a facial image) to identify a subject.
+HIIDE tactical, multimodal, biometric enrollment, and ID device.
+HIIDE provides users the ability to enroll 1,000 individuals and store up to 10,000 full biometric portfolios to identify a subject.